-The South West Project (256 km2) is located ~240 km south of Perth hosted in the Balingup Metamorphic Belt, within the highly prospective West Yilgarn Ni-Cu-PGE Province discovered by Chalice that hosts their Julimar discovery, which is one of the largest greenfield Ni-Cu-PGE sulfide discoveries in recent history (refer Figure 5).
-The two main prospects within the Project are Thor and Odin, and both contain areas of potential Nickel-Copper-PGE prospectivity.
+The South West Project (256 km2) is located ~240 km south of Perth hosted in the Balingup Metamorphic Belt, within the highly prospective West Yilgarn Ni-Cu-PGE Province discovered by Chalice that hosts their Julimar discovery, and which is one of the largest greenfield Ni-Cu-PGE sulfide discoveries in recent history (refer Figure 7).
+The two main prospects within the Project are Thor and Odin which remain prospective for potential Nickel-Copper-PGE mineralisation.

-Thor is a 20km long magnetic anomaly (refer Figure 4) associated with chromium rich rocks indicative of maficultramafic intrusions.
-An airborne EM survey by Venture identified 13 highly conductive anomalies within the southern 6.5km of the regional magnetic feature, of which only two have been tested by single holes in Venture's 2018 maiden drill program, with the last drill hole (TOR05) intersecting 2.4 metres of Massive Sulfide averaging 0.5% Copper, 0.05% Nickel, 0.04% Cobalt and anomalous gold & palladium (refer Figures 3 & 4 and ASX announcement 21 February 2019).
+Thor is a 20km long magnetic anomaly (refer Figure 6) associated with chromium rich rocks indicative of prospective mafic-ultramafic host.
+An airborne EM survey by Venture identified 13 highly conductive anomalies within the southern 6.5km of the regional magnetic feature, of which only two have been tested by single holes in Venture's 2018 maiden drill program, with the last drill hole (TOR05) intersecting 2.4 metres of Massive Sulfide averaging 0.5% Copper, 0.05% Nickel, 0.04% Cobalt and anomalous gold & palladium (refer Figures 5 & 6, and ASX announcement 21 February 2019).

-At Odin, in the only hole drilled, Nickel and Copper sulfides were intersected within a highly prospective maficultramafic unit that extends over 10 strike kilometres.
+At Odin, in the only hole drilled, Nickel and Copper sulfides were intersected within a highly prospective mafic-ultramafic unit that extends over 10 strike kilometres.
 This was further supported by surface sampling returning significant nickel and copper geochemical anomalies (refer ASX announcement 11 May 2018).